Last updated on December 3rd, 2023 at 01:01 pm

-You can’t cut your utility bills completely of course, but when you learn to reduce your energy usage, the savings will definitely add up over time.
+You can’t eliminate your utility bills completely of course, but when you learn to reduce your energy usage, the savings will definitely add up over time.

 How to conserve energy at home (and save money)

-- Use power strips – You can plug your computer equipment and entertainment devices into power strips so you have just one button to turn everything off when not in use.
-These also come as surge protectors to give you added protection from storms and other electrical surges.
+You can plug your computer equipment and entertainment devices into power strips so you have just one button to turn everything off when not in use.
+You’ll be less likely to forget (or just skip) turning off each component.

 When possible, you can use the sun for both lighting and heating in your home.
 This is any easy way to reduce your electric bill.
 You can even buy thermal or lined curtains that keep more heat in the house when you keep them closed on cold winter days.

-- Save water – Save energy by using cold water to wash laundry or pre-wash dishes, and reduce the temperature and amount of time you use water when bathing.
+Save energy by using cold water to wash laundry or pre-wash dishes, and reduce the temperature and amount of time you use water when bathing.
 Even small changes like these add up in big ways.
 For even more savings, you’ll want to consider low-flow shower heads and kitchen faucet attachments.